martong/rcu_ptr/README.md

 ### The Name

-Due to research it has been decided to rename `versioned_shared_ptr` to `rcu_ptr` (reflecting its behaviour (Read-Copy Update) of copying the resource on update internally as in the Linux kernel instead of keeping track explicitly of all the versions generated / available).
+Due to research it has been decided to rename `versioned_shared_ptr` to `rcu_ptr` (reflecting its behaviour (Read-Copy Update) of copying the resource on update internally as in the Linux kernel instead of keeping track explicitly of all the existing versions).